-- (b) Gross margin = gross profit divided by total revenue. - (c) For fiscal 2015, amount includes \$335.2 million release of a substantial portion of the valuation allowance on our deferred tax assets.
-For fiscal 2018, amount includes \$110.1 million tax expense for the remeasurement of our deferred tax assets at the newly enacted 21.0% federal tax rate, partially offset by an additional \$27.4 million release of valuation allowance on our deferred tax assets.
-See Note 13 of notes to the consolidated financial statements in this Form 10-K for a further discussion of income taxes and the valuation allowance. - (d) Discontinued operations were not segregated in the consolidated balance sheets or consolidated statements of cash flows and are not material in the periods presented. - (e) Net Debt = debt less unrestricted cash and cash equivalents and restricted cash related to the cash secured loan, when outstanding. - (f) EBIT (earnings before interest and taxes) equals net (loss) income before (a) previously capitalized interest amortized to home construction and land sales expenses, capitalized interest impaired, and interest expense not qualified for capitalization; and (b) income taxes.
+(e) EBIT (earnings before interest and taxes) equals net income (loss) before (a) expense (benefit) from income taxes, and (b) previously capitalized interest amortized to home construction and land sales expenses, capitalized interest impaired, and interest expense not qualified for capitalization.
 EBITDA (earnings before interest, taxes, depreciation, and amortization) is calculated by adding non-cash charges, including depreciation and amortization for the period to EBIT.
-Adjusted EBITDA (earnings before interest, taxes, depreciation, and amortization) is calculated by adding charges, including debt extinguishment charges, inventory impairment and abandonment charges, joint venture impairment charges, and other non-recurring items for the period to EBITDA.
+Adjusted EBITDA is calculated by adding charges, including stock-based compensation, debt extinguishment charges, inventory impairment and abandonment charges, and other non-recurring items for the period to EBITDA.
 EBITDA and Adjusted EBITDA are not Generally Accepted Accounting Principles (GAAP) financial measures.
-EBITDA and Adjusted EBITDA should not be considered alternatives to net income determined in accordance with GAAP as an indicator of operating performance.
-Because some analysts and companies may not calculate EBITDA and Adjusted EBITDA in the same manner as Beazer Homes, the EBITDA and Adjusted EBITDA information presented above may not be comparable to similar presentations by others. - (g) Adjusted EBITDA margin = Adjusted EBITDA divided by total revenue.
+EBITDA and Adjusted EBITDA should not be considered alternatives to net income (loss) determined in accordance with GAAP as an indicator of operating performance.
+Because some analysts and companies may not calculate EBITDA and Adjusted EBITDA in the same manner as Beazer Homes, the EBITDA and Adjusted EBITDA information presented above may not be comparable to similar presentations by others.

+(b) Gross margin = gross profit divided by total revenue.